hpssjellis/aMCC/README.md

+## Transfereing skills

+Cross-Disciplinary Learning: For instance, an athlete could explore music theory, while a musician might delve into sports science.
+This cross-pollination of skills fosters a deeper understanding of different disciplines and enhances cognitive flexibility.

+Teaching and Mentoring: Sharing expertise with others not only reinforces one’s own skills but also requires adapting one's knowledge to different learning styles, which can be a new challenge.

+Engaging in Strategic Games or Sports: Transitioning from physical sports to strategic games like chess, or vice versa, utilizes existing skills in new contexts, encouraging cognitive adaptability.

+Creative Arts Projects: Involvement in creative arts that differ from one’s primary skill set, such as painting or writing, can help transfer emotional expression and discipline into new forms.

+Volunteering in Community Projects: This often requires a diverse set of skills and adaptability, providing a new context for applying discipline and teamwork skills.

+## Summary

 These seem a bit intense for the classroom, but perhaps just coding is the solution, with my students understanding why they can't concentrate don't like the discomfort of learning how to code..